 The LUB directs day-to-day development decisions and is not considered a statutory plan.

 The final steps before construction are often referred to as the Pre-Development Stage.

-A Land Use Amendment is required when a landowner would like to change the land use designation of a parcel(s).
+Land Use Amendments are required when a landowner would like to bring forward a development not allowed under the current land use designation of their parcel(s).